 Mayo is located at the confluence of the Mayo and Stewart rivers in the heart of the Yukon, approximately 400 km north of Whitehorse.
 It is situated within the traditional territory of the Na-Cho Nyak Dun First Nation.
 The town site of Mayo was established in 1903.

 The town site of Mayo was established in 1903.
 Mayo was originally established as a river settlement in 1903, and became the service centre for significant mining activity in the area.
 Silver, zinc and lead ores were loaded on sternwheelers at Mayo to be shipped to Whitehorse.

 Beautiful scenery and extensive history make Mayo a significant tourist destination.
 The community is a convenient base for wilderness tourism, canoeing, hiking, big-game hunting and fly-in fishing.

 The average population of the community of Mayo is 450.
 The First Nation of Na-Cho Nyak Dun, who live in and around Mayo, make up about half the population.
 The economy of Mayo is linked to providing services for the people of Mayo and the surrounding area.
 Government services, including First Nation and territorial administration, provide about half of the jobs in the community.
 Placer mining and mineral exploration provide a non-governmental economic base for the community.
 Several general contractors also provide employment as well as services to local residents

 Small business owners usually struggle with expansion plans against meager cash flows.
 That’s why SharpShooter Funding© is a critical part of small business development in Mayo.
-Get Pre-approved in minutes for a small business loan in Mayo.
+Get Pre-approved in minutes for small business funding in Mayo.
 Apply online or contact us so we can expedite your request.
-We are your Mayo Business Loans source.
-Apply today for a business loan in Mayo
+We are your Mayo Business Funding source.
+Apply today for business funding in Mayo